 When there is a mutation in the CDH1 gene, the function of the E-cadherin protein is disrupted, and cancer often results.3,4 The exact mechanism by which this mutation ultimately causes gastric cancer is not entirely known.
 4

-Inheritance of the CDH1 gene mutation follows an autosomal dominant pattern, meaning that offspring of mutation carriers have a 50% chance of inheriting the mutant gene.3,4 It is estimated that three out of every four CDH1 gene mutation carriers will go on to develop gastric cancer,3 with an average age at diagnosis of 38.5,6
+Inheritance of the CDH1 gene mutation follows an autosomal dominant pattern, meaning that offspring of mutation carriers have a 50% chance of inheriting the mutant gene.3,4 It is estimated that up to three out of every four CDH1 gene mutation carriers will go on to develop gastric cancer.3,5,6

 It is important to note, however, that not all HDGC families have a mutation in the CDH1 gene.
-Other genes that may lead to HDGC are not known at this time.
+Other genes that may lead to HDGC are currently being studied.7

 Diffuse Gastric Cancer

 HDGC leads to a cancer called diffuse-type, signet ring cell gastric adenocarcinoma.4,5 These signet ring cells appear as isolated cells or in small clusters in the lining of the stomach.
 Unfortunately, the diffuse type of gastric cancer associated with HDGC is difficult to diagnose because the cancer is not visible on upper endoscopy (looking into the stomach with a small camera).
-For this reason, most cases of diffuse gastric cancer are diagnosed at late stages (III or IV), when the cancer is incurable.5
+For this reason, most cases of diffuse gastric cancer are diagnosed at late stages (III or IV), and associated with a lower survival rate.5

 Management of HDGC Family Members

-Families with multiple cases of diffuse gastric cancer, as well as patients diagnosed with diffuse gastric cancer before age 40, are referred for genetic counseling and testing for CDH1 gene mutations.
+Affected patients from families meeting the criteria are referred for genetic counseling and testing for a CDH1 gene mutation.
 The genetic testing is performed in two stages, diagnostic testing and predictive testing.
 Diagnostic testing is done using a blood sample from a patient affected with gastric cancer, to identify if a mutation in the CDH1 gene exists to cause the cancer.
-If a mutation is identified, healthy family members who are at risk for inheriting the same mutation will undergo predictive testing for the same mutation.5
+If a mutation is identified, healthy family members who are at risk for inheriting the same mutation may choose to undergo predictive testing for the same mutation.5

-People from HDGC families are at an increased risk of developing diffuse-type gastric cancer.
-It is estimated that the lifetime risk of developing gastric cancer is 80%.
-Additionally, female carriers are at an increased risk (60% lifetime risk) for lobular breast cancer.7
+People from HDGC families are at an increased risk of developing diffuse-type gastric cancer and lobular breast cancer.
+It is estimated that the risk of developing gastric cancer by ate 80 is 70% in men and 56% in women.
+Additionally, female carriers are at an increased risk (42% by age 80) for lobular breast cancer.7

 Patients from HDGC families should be followed by physicians, genetic counselors, gastroenterologists, surgeons, pathologists, oncologists, dieticians, and other health professionals.2 Upper endoscopy with random gastric biopsies (small samples of tissue) is currently the best method to screen for gastric cancer.2 Unfortunately, diffuse gastric cancer often is not apparent on endoscopy, and biopsies are often negative.3

-The current screening recommendations are upper endoscopy with biopsies on an annual basis.2,9 Because hereditarydiffuse gastric cancer is nearly impossible to detect at an early stage, however, the recommended procedure to prevent gastric cancer is a total gastrectomy, or complete removal of the stomach.3,7,8 Although this procedure is complicated and commonly leads to weight loss, diarrhea, altered eating habits, and vitamin deficiency, it is possibly the only method to prevent stomach cancer.2,4,5,9
+The current screening recommendations are upper endoscopy with biopsies on an annual basis.2,7,9 If possible, biopsies should be reviewed by pathologists who are knowledgeable about hereditary diffuse gastric cancer.
+Because hereditary diffuse gastric cancer is nearly impossible to detect at an early stage, however, the recommended procedure to prevent gastric cancer is a total gastrectomy, or complete removal of the stomach.3,7,8 Although this procedure is complicated and commonly leads to weight loss, diarrhea, altered eating habits, and vitamin deficiency, it is possibly the only method to prevent stomach cancer in these families.2,4,5,9

-Women from HDGC families should perform self-breast exams and have clinical breast exams regularly.7,9 Screening with yearly mammograms and breast MRI are also recommended, starting a age 35.7 There is a possible role for a medication called Tamoxifen to reduce the risk of lobular breast cancer in CDH1 mutation carriers, but this has not yet been determined.
-If there are many cases of breast cancer in the family, prophylactic mastectomy may also be considered.6,10
+Women from HDGC families should be followed by oncologists or breast surgeons and have clinical breast exams regularly.7,9 Screening with yearly breast MRI, which can be combined with mammograms, is recommended starting a age 30.7 There is a possible role for preventive hormone-blocking medications to reduce the risk of lobular breast cancer in CDH1 mutation carriers.
+If there are many cases of breast cancer in the family, prophylactic mastectomy may also be considered, but mastectomy is not routinely recommended.6,7,10

 Future of HDGC